optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 The value of that entry is a callable that takes the pytree and returns selected parameters.

-The ``selector`` function can return the selected parameter as estimagic-pytrees.
+The ``selector`` function may return the parameters in the form of an estimagic-pytree.
+Should order play a role for the constraints (e.g., increasing) the constraint will be applied to the flattened version of the pytree returned by the ``selector`` function.
-For constraints where order plays a role (e.g., increasing), the order defined by ``tree_flatten`` is used.
-However we advise users to return one-dimensional arrays in that case, so they do not have to learn the internal of ``tree_flatten``.
+However, in the case that order matters, we advise users to return one-dimensional arrays (explicit is better than implicit).

 As an example, let's add probability constraints for each row of ``"probs"``: